 For an informational webinar on SCORA, please click here.

 For the link to the Participation Form, please click here.

 Questions?
 Contact Molly Brown at email@example.com or 607-273-9106.

 BARC is a service for last-resort interlibrary loan and regional Union List of Serials maintenance, available to all members without full OCLC access.

 Do you have interlibrary loan requests that are filled by Upstate Medical Center and other National Network of Libraries of Medicine (NN/LM) resource libraries?
-If yes, the Medical Information Services Program (MISP) funds can help pay for such requests!
+If yes, the Medical Information System Program (MISP) funds can help pay for such requests!
 MISP provides a pool of funds made available by the NYS Library and administered through SCRLC and the other Empire State Library Network Councils.